 Making sure we chose the right workmen is always a concern, especially for areas in which we may not know that much about.
 There are so many horror stories of cowboys that many of us end up dreading getting work done in our homes.
 So how do you choose a tradesperson, or in the case of replacement windows, a window installer?

 Well in a recent poll, we asked what factors influence you before you contact a window company.
-We conducted this poll for two main reasons, the first to understand the main influences we have as consumers in making this decision, and the second to highlight areas that are increasingly becoming more influential to consumers.
+We conducted this poll for two main reasons - the first was to understand the main influences we have as consumers in making this decision, and the second was to highlight areas that are increasingly becoming more influential to consumers.

 It seems that the majority of us still rely on references by our friends or colleagues when choosing an installer.
 There is nothing wrong with this, and it was of no surprise that this option topped our poll.
 After all, we trust our friends and colleagues, so if they recommend a firm, and they have had a good experience with that firm, then you will be confident that they are capable of doing the same for you.